kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) Each crew and passenger area must have means for rapid evacuation in a crash landing, with the landing gear (1) extended and (2) retracted, considering the possibility of fire.

-\(b\) Passenger entrance, crew, and service doors may be considered as emergency exits if they meet the requirements of this section and of §§29.805 through 29.815.
+\(b\) Passenger entrance, crew, and service doors may be considered as emergency exits if they meet the requirements of this section and of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.805   Flight crew emergency exits.|§29.805]] through 29.815.

 \(c\) \[Reserved\]